 How to Keep Your First 1,000 Users.
 Vinicius Vacanti is co-founder and CEO of Yipit.

 Be the opposite of secretive.
 Create a Google spreadsheet where you list every idea you can think, even really half-baked ones.
 Include ideas you hear about (make sure you keep track of who had which idea so you can credit them/include them later).
 Then take the spreadsheet and show it to every smart person you can get a meeting with and walk through each idea.
+Talk to VCs, entrepreneurs, potential customers, and people working at big companies in relevant industries.
+Every conversation will contain some signal and some noise.
 From Nothing To Something.
 How To Get There.
 This guest post was written by Meebo CEO Seth Sternberg.

 It is the first in a series of posts he’s writing about the decisions a young entrepreneur needs to make when she/he is first starting a business.
 The timing is perfect, there is more than a little overlap with Vivek Wadhwa’s guest post on venture capital earlier today.
 We’ll update this post with links to his further installments.
 I was one of those kids who just couldn’t stop trying to start a company.
 I think I just really feared working for the Man.
 This is the first post in what’s going to be a series of blogs on how to go from nothing – no connections, no team, no money and no knowledge of how the startup industry really works – to operating a growing business.
 One of the things I do as a founder of a later stage startup is to meet with early stage entrepreneurs to help them get their companies going.
 At the exact moment you had your idea, ten other people had the exact same idea.

 Finally, get good mentors.
 Update: YouTube - Mint CEO Aaron Patzer On Startups.
 Are Business Plans Still Necessary?
 This is part of my ongoing series of posts and I need to file this one under both Raising Venture Capital and Startup Advice.